Guaranteed minimum income: Ireland

 In Ireland, €20 of earnings per day of permitted work (beneficiaries are allowed up to three days per week) is disregarded from employment income when calculating Jobseekers’ Allowance entitlement and deductions are calculated as 60 percent of earnings less this income disregard.
 In addition, the Part-time Job Incentive Scheme and Back to Work Family Dividend are fixed-duration payments offered to the long-term unemployed incentive moving into work.
 In return for relinquishing claims to primary assistance benefits, both schemes provide benefits for a fixed duration that are slightly lower than household GMI entitlements, but which are not tapered with employment income, subject to certain eligibility requirements.
-Ireland’s relatively generous tapering system serves to smooth disincentives to increase income and work and contributes to their lower measured participation tax rates (PTRs) and marginal effective tax rates (METRs).
+Ireland's relatively generous tapering system serves to smooth disincentives to increase income and work and contributes to their lower measured participation tax rates (PTRs) and marginal effective tax rates (METRs).

 Italy

-The citizens' income is a social welfare system created in Italy in January 2019.
-Although its name recalls one of a universal basic income, this provision is actually a form of conditional and non-individual guaranteed minimum income.
+The citizens' income was a social welfare system created in Italy in January 2019.
+Although its name recalls one of a universal basic income, this provision was actually a form of conditional and non-individual guaranteed minimum income.

-Netherlands

 Norway

 Income support can be granted if the applicant has insufficient income and resources to live on and is not entitled to other social security benefits.
 Income support is paid by the Norwegian Labour and Welfare Administration.

+Portugal

+The Social Insertion Income is a benefit for combating poverty, enabling individuals and their families to obtain support adapted to their situation, facilitating the satisfaction of their basic needs and aiming to integrate them into work, society and the community.